moinku07/LandmarkRemark/README.md

 ### Login
 The login page serves both Login and Registration.
 If the username and password do not match, app will create a new user and log the user in.

+## Search
+On the search bar type the search term and tap the "Search" button on the keyboard.
+It will display the search result.
+To clear the search result, clear the search bar text and tap "Search" button.
+I did not adopt the search bar clear delegate method.

+## Time needed to complete the test

+Below are rough times.
+I completed with partial Firebase integration with dummy data within 5-6 hours on Sunday (26/07/2020).
+Later, during the weekdays I learnt Firestore and completed the search note search functionality, optimised code, UI and Acceptance tests.

+Acceptance test - 1 hour
+UI tests - 2 hours
+Unit test - 2 hours
+Models, Services, ViewControllers - 3-4 hours
+Learning and integrating firebase firestore - 6-7 hours

+Total time taken around 15 hours.

 ## Feedback
 Please let me know your feedback.
 I want to know what I did wrong and what I could have done better.
 So, I can know improve in those areas.